ahmedwahdan/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 #define keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR 1
 ```

+Double-check that your device network connection is working (i.e. the [Configuring](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html) link, above).
 Then build and run the demo project and continue to the next section.

 ### Public Key Extraction ###
 Since the device has not yet been provisioned with a private key and client certificate, the demo will fail to authenticate to AWS IoT.
 However, the Hello World MQTT demo starts by running developer-mode key provisioning, resulting in the creation of a private key if one was not already present.
 You should see something like the following near the beginning of the serial console output: